inherelab/goenv/README.zh-CN.md

 ### Switch

-Switch to a exists version
+Switch Go to an exists version

 ```shell
 goenv switch 1.16